By Wil Dubois

 —what the Wicked Queen would have asked if she’d had diabetes instead of vanity issues

 If you’ve had diabetes for any time at all, you’ve probably heard of the A1C test.
 Sometimes, it’s also called the HbA1c test, the Hemoglobin A1c test, or the glycated hemoglobin test.
 They’re all the same thing.
 This is a lab test that allows your doctor, by consulting with a magic mirror, to determine how well your diabetes has been controlled, night and day, for the last three months.

 If that’s not black magic, I don’t know what is.

 Of course, as sci-fi writer Arthur C. Clarke famously said, “Any sufficiently advanced technology is indistinguishable from magic.”

 The A1C has become the widely accepted benchmark for diabetes control.
-It’s used to classify who is in control and who is not, and to quantify risk levels of those not in-target.
+It’s used to classify who is in control and who is not, and to quantify the risk levels of those not in-target.
 The higher the A1C, the greater the risk of complications.
 The A1C is now also used diagnostically, with A1C scores actually used to diagnose new-onset diabetes.

-A1C Test: How Does it Work?
+The A1C Test: How Does It Work?

 Well, like I said, it’s magic: in this case, the magic of biochemistry.
 The test measures the average blood sugar level for the past three months.
 It can do this because glucose sticks to red blood cells, just like powdered sugar sticks to freshly-fried doughnut holes.
 The result of the test is expressed as a percentage: 6.2 percent…7.8 percent…8.3 percent…9.6 percent…12.4 percent…and so on.
-Most A1C scores are only expressed in 10ths of a percent, but some labs report 20ths, as well, so you might see an A1C of 6.79 percent or 8.32 percent.
+Most A1C scores are only expressed in tenths of a percent, but some labs report twentieths, as well, so you might see an A1C of 6.79 percent or 8.32 percent.